Gordon Highway

 Gordon Highway is a 22.8 mi major highway in the east-central part of the U.S. state of Georgia, traveling through the southern part of Columbia County and the northeastern part of Richmond County.
-It is named after Confederate general John Brown Gordon.
+It is named after John Brown Gordon, a Confederate general.
 At its western end, it is a relatively rural highway, but at its eastern end, it is an urban corridor of the Augusta metropolitan area.
 It connects Harlem and rural areas of southern Columbia County with Augusta and North Augusta, South Carolina.
 It also serves as the two main entry points to Fort Gordon.
 Its entire length, from the southeastern edge of Harlem to the Georgia–South Carolina state line on the northeastern edge of Augusta, is signed as part of US 78/US 278/SR 10.
 In Augusta, it is signed as parts of US 1 and US 25/SR 121.

 Route description

 Columbia County

 Gordon Highway begins as part of the concurrency of US 78/US 278/SR 10 on the southeastern edge of the city limits of Harlem in Columbia County, where the roadway continues into the city with the local name of Milledgeville Road.
 The highway travels through the unincorporated communities of Campania and Berzelia.
 A few thousand feet later, Gordon Highway curves to the northeast, entering into Richmond County (and the city limits of Augusta), and begins paralleling the northern edge of Fort Gordon.